alabou/bcp-006-01/docs/NMOS With H.264.md

 - [In-Band Parameter Sets](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#in-band-parameter-sets)

   - A Receiver declares the in-band capability to indicate the it supports H.264 streams producing in-band parameter sets that update or augment the initial out-of-band parameter sets.
-A receiver SHALL not indicate the in-band capability unless it also indicate the multi-flow capability.
 A receiver SHALL be capable of decoding in-band parameter sets and behave according to its capabilities if those are not duplicate of the original out-of-band parameter sets.

 - [ ] TODO: describe that a Sender always has the ability to switch active parameter sets independently of this capability (unless constrained by IS-11).
 A Receiver not supporting the in-band capability would become inactive if in-band parameter sets do not match the out-of-band ones.